Installation

 Clone the example

-Copy-paste the following commands to quickly start using the vite.rr.beta.css.master.co.
+Copy-paste the commands to quickly start using the https://vite.rr.rc.css.master.co example.

 You can skip all installation steps.